Danfigotin/StunLibrary/README.md

 # The Stun Library

 ## Description
-Hey there!
-This is a little project where I test some programming languages with a goal of making an interesting library that contains a variety of different information like my socials, some game reviews, tutorials, etc.
+This is a project where I test some programming languages with a goal of making an interesting library that contains a variety of different information like my reviews, experiences, and topics on video games, books, and random stuff.